 Full membership union dues are $36.08 per pay period.
 WTU dues help pay expenses for various services the union provides to its members, such as: legal services, training, contract negotiation expenses, communications with members and operating the organization.

 When are union meetings and where are they held?

 The WTU Constitution requires two membership meetings to be held during each school year.
-Additionally, there are eight monthly representative assembly meetings held for building representatives and delegates.
-These meetings are considered the business meetings of the organization and are open to general members as well.
+Additionally, there are eight monthly representative assembly meetings held for building representatives.
+These meetings are open to general members as well.

-As a full dues paying member, you may attend the general and representative assembly meetings and receive frequent communications for your Union about benefits and privileges reserved for members only.
+As a full dues paying member, you may attend the general and representative assembly meetings as well as receive frequent communications from your Union about benefits and privileges reserved for members only.